 1. INTRODUCTION

 Fall Armyworm (Spodoptera frugiperda Smith) (Lepidoptera: Noctuidae) is a polyphagus, highly destructive plant eating insect with a wide host range attacking more than 80 different crop that was previously confined to native regions in North and South America (IAR & T, 2016.
 Akhigbe et al. 2021).
-Its devastating effect was first reported in Nigeria in 2016 (IAR & T, 2016) and in several other Sub-Saharan African countries (Prasanna et al. 2018; Sisay et al. 2019).
+It’s devastating effect was first reported in Nigeria in 2016 (IAR & T, 2016) and in several other Sub-Saharan African countries (Prasanna et al. 2018; Sisay et al. 2019).

 The larvae of Fall Armyworm (FAW) is the most destructive, frequently causing severe damage to cultivated grass family (such as maize, sorghum and sugarcane), vegetables, legumes (such as cowpea) and fibres (such as cotton) (Vommy and Thomas, 2009; Capinera, 2014) feeding on their vegetative and reproductive structures causing severe economic loss (Prasanna et al. 2018) and abandonment of farm lands despite fertilizer application.
 Here, adult may deposit clusters of 100 - 500 eggs throughout the plant canopy (but often proper to oviposit in the lower two-third of cotton plants or in the whorls of corn or sorghum) (Ali et al. 1990).
 Newly hatched first-instar larvae typically remain clustered together in close proximity to their original egg mass location.
 However, late instars aggressively disperse within and across adjacent plants (Ali et al. 1990).